igeorge0902/Gateway/dalogin/README.md

 Apache HTTPD configuration
 ----
 - config files are included that you should use to get started.
+- it facilitates AJP protocol with separate modjk configuration file (define a loadbalancer worker and assign its routes in the designated workers.properties file.
+For more info, pls see the corresponding Apache documentation!)

 # HTTP Strict Transport Security (HSTS)
 - HTTP Strict Transport Security (HSTS) is a web security policy mechanism which helps to protect websites against protocol downgrade attacks and cookie hijacking.
 To complete the HSTS security you must obtain a trusted certificate from a Certificate Authority that can effectively verify your host.